drunkskywalker/568HW2/danger_log.md

 11. If max-age is 0, the proxy should re-validate the cache on every access, but there is chance that if 2 requests are made extremely close, one of the requests will have a change to directly use the cached respond without revalidation.
 12. if daemon() returns -1 the program will continue to execute, but as a normal process.

+Cache Policy:
+- store up to 1000 responses (or more if you change the value).
+Replacement with LIFO, so the oldest record is removed if there is no more space.
+Remove expired files.

 Guarantee: